Taurine dehydrogenase

-The 3 substrates of this enzyme are taurine, H_{2}O, and acceptor, whereas its 3 products are sulfoacetaldehyde, NH_{3}, and reduced acceptor.
+The 3 substrates of this enzyme are taurine, water, and an electron acceptor.
+Its products are sulfoacetaldehyde, ammonia, and reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH_{2} group of donors with other acceptors.
 The systematic name of this enzyme class is taurine:acceptor oxidoreductase (deaminating).
 This enzyme is also called taurine:(acceptor) oxidoreductase (deaminating).
 This enzyme participates in nitrogen metabolism.